Sweeten your coffee, tea and cocktails with this tasty Brown Sugar Syrup! It adds a complex palette of molasses, caramel and toffee to every sip.

 How to make Brown Sugar Syrup

 Store leftovers in the fridge for up to one month.
-If it begins to appear cloudy, discard and make a new batch.
+If it ever appears cloudy or has an odor, discard and make a new batch.
 Now you know the cooking process only takes a few minutes!

-Coffee drinks: Stir it into hot coffee drinks, such as lattes and cappuccinos, or mix it into cold coffee drinks like cold brew coffee or an iced brown sugar iced brown sugar oat milk shaken espresso.
-Add it to an Irish coffee (hot or iced) to sweeten it.
+Coffee drinks: Stir it into your morning coffee or espresso drinks like lattes or cappuccinos.
+Mix it into iced coffee drinks like cold brew coffee or an iced brown sugar oat milk shaken espresso.
+Or add it to an Irish coffee cocktail to sweeten it.

-Tea drinks: Try it into a hot black tea such as Earl Grey, or mix it into green tea or rooibos tea.
-You can also use it to sweeten a big pitcher of iced tea.
-Use this brown sugar syrup recipe for a brown sugar boba
+Tea drinks: Try mixing it into a mug of hot tea such as Earl Grey (my favorite), green tea or rooibos tea.
+You can also use it to sweeten iced tea.
+This syrup is also the powerhouse ingredient behind brown sugar boba (aka tapioca pearls), which is used in bubble tea and milk tea of all flavors.

-Cocktails: Mix it into an old-fashioned cocktail to bring in flavors of toffee and butterscotch along with bourbon, or use it to sweeten a refreshing cocktail like a mint julep, margarita or mojito.
-It works in mocktails too!
+Cocktails & mocktails: Mix it into an Irish old-fashioned cocktail to bring in flavors of toffee and butterscotch along with whiskey, or use it to sweeten a refreshing cocktail like a mojito or an espresso martini.
+It works in mocktails too, like a tea hot toddy!

 Brown sugar syrup is delicious with food recipes too.
 It’s fantastic at breakfast — you can pour it over French toast, pancakes or even ice cream for dessert.